kalekundert/autoclasstoc/docs/syntax/python.rst

 ******
 .. module:: autoclasstoc

-The primary purpose of the Python API is to define custom sections for the class TOCs.
-This is done by subclassing the `Section` class, although a number of helper functions and classes are also available.
+The primary purpose of the Python API is to define :ref:`custom sections
+<Custom sections>` for the class TOCs.
+This is done by subclassing the
+`Section` class, although a number of helper functions and classes are also available.

 .. autosummary::
   :toctree: api